Wagner chief admits to founding Russian troll farm sanctioned for meddling in US elections - KTVZ

 Prigozhin is not a member of the Russian government, but has close ties to the president and has been dubbed “Vladimir Putin’s chef” after he began catering events for the Kremlin.

-While he once operated mostly in the shadows, his public profile has grown in recent months as his Wagner fighters have become more central to Russia’s war operations in eastern Ukraine.
+While he once operated mostly in the shadows, his profile has grown in recent months as leveled scathing public criticism at Russian military officials for their failures in Ukraine while supplying thousands of Wagner forces — many recruited from prisons — to wage war in the country’s east.

+Wagner fighters captured the small town of Soledar in the Donetsk region in recent weeks and have played a key role in Russia’s fight for Bakhmut, backed by artillery support from regular Russian forces and at the expense of hundreds of casualties in each assault.

+Prigozhin has also deployed his shock troops to conflict zones including Syria, the Central African Republic and Libya.

 The-CNN-Wire